 It is claimed that the relic of Buddha from which it gains its name was found in 1980 in a collapsed stupa in Myanmar.
-The relic can be viewed by the public at the 4th floor of the temple.
+The relic can be viewed by the public on the 4th floor of the temple.

 Visit the Sri Mariamman Temple

-Check Out the Tintin Shop
+Check Out The Tintin Shop

 Visit the Chinatown Heritage Centre